knative/operator/docs/configuration.md

       gateway.knative-serving.knative-ingress-gateway: "custom-ingressgateway.istio-system.svc.cluster.local"
 ```

-The key in `spec.config.istio` is in the format of `gateway.{{gateway_namespace}}.{{gateway_name}}`.

-## Configuration of cluster local gateway

-Update `spec.cluster-local-gateway` to select the labels of the new cluster-local ingress gateway:

-### Default local gateway name:

-Go through the guide [here](https://knative.dev/development/install/installing-istio/#updating-your-install-to-use-cluster-local-gateway) to use local cluster gateway,
-if you use the default gateway called `cluster-local-gateway`.

-### Non-default local gateway name:
+## spec.cluster-local-gateway

-If you create custom local gateway with a name other than `cluster-local-gateway`, update `config.istio` and the
+This field enables you to use a custom local gateway with a name other
-`cluster-local-gateway` selector:
+than `cluster-local-gateway`

-This example shows a service and deployment `custom-local-gateway` in the namespace `istio-system`, with the
+This example shows a service and deployment `custom-local-gateway` in
-label `custom: custom-local-gw`:
+the namespace `istio-system`, with the label `custom: custom-local-gw`:

 ```
 apiVersion: operator.knative.dev/v1alpha1